 Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
 It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs and geospatial indexes with radius queries.
-Redis has built-in replication, Lua scripting, LRU eviction, transactions and different levels of on-disk persistence, and provides high availability via Redis Sentinel and automatic partitioning with Redis Cluster.

 During setup, you can choose to extend your master server storage using separate storage nodes.
-When you choose this option, Logstash on the master server outputs to redis.
-Storage nodes then consume from redis.
+When you choose this option, Logstash on the master server outputs to Redis.
+Storage nodes then consume from Redis.

-To see how many logs are in the redis queue:
+To see how many logs are in the Redis queue: